neuroidss/FreeEEG32-beta/SetupGuides/FreeEEG32_OpenVibe_Docker_Readme.md

 Connect both USB wires to your FreeEEG32.

-Open the command prompt and type "lsusb" to see the or navigate to your /dev/ folder and look for a file that should say: tty_ACM0.
+Open the command prompt and type "lsusb" to see the device connected.
+You should see an ST Microelectronics device listed.

+Navigate to your /dev/ folder and look for a file that should say: tty_ACM0.
 This should disappear when you unplug the FreeEEG32.

 Open a software like PuTTY or KiTTY that can test serial streams.
 Enter /dev/tty_ACM0 into the hostname and set the speed (baudrate) to 921600.